…And what part do we play in the problems?

 The second part of this that is humorous is that storage is limited on certain size planes, so then we have gate-checking of bags—for free.

-Since they stopped serving food except on ocean-crossings or extra long flights, we are now assaulted by the odoriferous scents of greasy McDonald’s, et al. The smells from fast food restaurants can be nauseating to those with sensitive noses—same as folks who wear heavy colognes or perfumes.
+Since they stopped serving food except on ocean-crossings or extra long flights, we are assaulted by the odoriferous scents of greasy McDonald’s, et al. The smells from fast food restaurants can be nauseating to those with sensitive noses—same as folks wearing heavy colognes or perfumes.
 Please don’t.

 This is such a point of contention for me.
 Why can’t they sell seats by size?
 I’m 5’2” and top out at about 120.
 On a recent flight from Pittsburgh to Denver, I had the window seat and a large man had the middle seat.
 He was at least as tall as my husband, who is 6’2”, but he weighed a lot more—let’s say 240.
 He had no choice but to use my armrest and part of my seat.
 I was not happy about this and felt claustrophobic for a thousand miles.